David-Barrett-MS/Docs/HowTo/Welcome Message Automation/Creating Welcome messages automatically with Exchange.md

 `-SMTPServer`: SMTP server that will be used to send the welcome message (if not provided, Graph will be used to send).

+`-SMTPCredential`: Credentials that will be used to authenticate with the SMTP server.
+If not specified, no auth (anonymous) is used.

 `-PowerShellUrl`: Exchange PowerShell URL (so that we can connect to Exchange).
 If using Exchange Online, use -Office365 switch instead.

 `-ExchangeCredential`: Credentials used to authenticate with Exchange (only required when PowerShellUrl specified).